 Made matters worse.
 How dare we rock the establishment.
 How dare we challenge the unlawful administration of Injury on Duty Awards !
 Just know your place, show your under-belly and engage !
 (If they ‘do you over’ you can always appeal they said).

-What a surprise it was when it was discovered that the local branch who should be there to help are the ones that put together the guidance that the force is using to justify the bulk/blanket/fishing expeditions.
+What a surprise it was when it was discovered that the local branch who should be there to help are the ones that put together the guidance that the force is using to justify their review programme.

 You can imagine the shock to hear that the local Federation welfare officer told the force that to have no earning capacity due to the degree of disability, the person has to be in a wheelchair.
 What about those with mental illness Mr ‘local Federation welfare officer’ or those with PTSD ?
 Do they have to be in a wheelchair to be unemployable ?

 Mr Magic, the review is not a repeat of the earning capacity part of the process.
 That has been decided when the award was first ‘awarded’ on the original decision and is final.
 A review is consideration of substantial change since the last final decision – not a fresh assessment.